Advisory Opinion 4

 No. 9.
 Maintain the integrity of the reporting profession.

-In Scenario 3, it is the Committee's opinion that to materially alter the record solely upon one party's request would be a violation of Provisions 1, 3, and 9 of the Code of Professional Ethics.
+In Scenario 3, it is the Committee's opinion that to alter the record solely upon one party's request without the written agreement of all parties or a court order would be a violation of Provisions 1, 3, and 9 of the Code of Professional Ethics.

 THIS PUBLIC ADVISORY OPINION REFLECTS THE STATUS OF THE LAW IN MOST JURISDICTIONS.
 MEMBERS ARE REQUIRED TO CONFORM TO THE ACCEPTED PRACTICES SET FORTH IN THIS PUBLIC ADVISORY OPINION TO THE EXTENT THAT SUCH PRACTICES ARE CONSISTENT WITH THEIR OWN APPLICABLE STATE AND LOCAL LAWS, RULES AND REGULATIONS.